filsinger/filsinger.github.com/_posts/2011-12-29-emacs-git-business-and-pleasure.md

 * **auto-completion dictionaries** (_For the scripting language we use at work_)
 * **functions** (_for calling external work tools/scripts from within emacs_)

+I might talk about some of the things I do at work with emacs in a future post.

 ## Wrapping It Up
 Overall,  I'm content with my emacs setup.
-Using submodules allows me to take advantage of the various submodules on all the computers I use with minimal maintenance.
+Using submodules allows me to take advantage of various emacs extensions on all the computers I use with minimal maintenance.
 I'm able to update all of the submodules with just a few shell commands which leaves me with just one file (_the `common-init.el`_) to maintain.

 You can find my [emacs config repository](https://github.com/filsinger/emacs-config) on [GitHub](https://github.com).